 I'm sure I'm not alone here, but aside from losing a child momentarily at the supermarket, I've never been more scared recently than when I thought I lost my phone.
-You may think that's hyperbole or a ridiculous commentary on modern times but just think about all that is on our phones these days — credit card and banking information, family photos, business information, and more.
-Thankfully the big players like Google and Samsung have built-in features that let you locate your phone, ping it, and even erase its data if need be.
-I'll show you how to use both Samsung's Find My Mobile and Google's Find My Device to keep tabs on your devices so that you have control, even when they're out of your possession.
+You may think that's hyperbole or a ridiculous commentary on modern times but just think about all that is on our phones these days: credit card and banking information, family photos, business information, and more.
+Thankfully, big players like Google and Samsung have built-in features that let you locate your phone, ping it, and even erase its data if need be.
+I'll show you how to use both Samsung's Find My Mobile, SmartThings Find, and Google's Find My Device to keep tabs on your devices so that you have control, even when they're out of your possession.

-How to set up Find My Mobile on your Galaxy phone
+How to set up Find My Mobile and SmartThings Find on your Galaxy phone

-I strongly encourage you to check to make sure that you have enabled Find My Mobile on your Galaxy phone so that if you do lose your device, you can quickly locate it.
+If you want to know how to use Find My Mobile to locate your lost Samsung Galaxy phone, I strongly encourage you to make sure that you have enabled Find My Mobile and SmartThings Find on your Galaxy phone.
+This way, if you do lose your device, you will be able to locate it quickly.
 Here's how to make sure you're covered.

-- Tap on the Find My Mobile link.
+- Tap on Find My Mobile again to open its settings.

 How to use Samsung's Find My Mobile on the web to locate your Galaxy phone